What do scientists and engineers do? Practices can be an effective starting point for implementation.

 - Dan Meyer 3 Act Math - phenomenon-based mathematics tasks (nice connection to a quality science instructional approach)

-- NSTA webinar on mathematics and computational thinking - led by Robert Mayes and Brian Shader, 90 min.
+- NSTA webinar on mathematics and computational thinking in science - led by Robert Mayes and Brian Shader, 90 min.

 - Brief overview video on mathematics and computational thinking - Paul Andersen, Bozeman Science, 8 min.

 - Computational Thinking in a High School Science Classroom - NSTA article by Cary Sneider et al.

 - Northwestern University computational thinking resources - overview and lesson plans, high school focused

 What is good evidence?
 What is sufficient evidence?
 One structure for this practice is to have students support claims (answers to questions) with evidence, using scientific reasoning and understanding to detail why the evidence supports the claim.
 This CER approach (claim, evidence, reasoning) is applicable across subject areas and connect well to ELA standards.

 - Inquiry and Scientific Explanations: Helping Students Use Evidence and Reasoning - the original claims, evidence, and reasoning (CER) article from Joe Krajcik and Kate McNeill